 - Take a Trolley Tour of Fredericksburg

-- Go shopping on historic Caroline Street
+- Visit historic Caroline Street

 - First Friday's Sip & Stoll – street fair monthly